BalajiAI/VICReg/README.md

 3.   **Covariance loss**: attracts the covariances (over a batch) between every pair of (centered) embedding variables towards zero.

 ***Use of loss***:
 Invariance loss helps in increasing the similarity between the embeddings (Z,Z').
-Variance loss forces the embeddings of samples within a batch to be different.
+Variance loss forces the embeddings of samples within a batch to be different, which effectively prevents the collapse.
 Covariance loss decorrelates the variables of each embedding or in other words, increases the information content of the embedding.
-Overall, the loss effectively prevents the collapse.

 ## References